sercancoskun/JAVA/README.md

 # JAVA
 Java mini codes

-My notes from the readings and videos I watched
+Some notes from the readings I did and videos I watched